quimbp/cosmo/README.md

 Fortran libraries and tools used in the COSMO project (CTM2016-79474-R, MINECO/FEDER, UE)

-The code has been developped under Centos, using the GNU Fortran (GCC) 4.8.5 compiler and the Fortran 90 netcdf library version 4.3.3.1 and python version 3.6.3.
+The code has been developed under Centos, using the GNU Fortran (GCC) 4.8.5 compiler and the Fortran 90 netcdf library version 4.3.3.1 and python version 3.6.3.
 It has been also tested in Ubuntu 16.04.3 LTS (xenial).

 Purpose: Build a fortran utilities library and a Lagrangian trajectory integrator (COSMO Lagrangian Model).